Trip Cancellation Insurance in Canada: What's Covered and How to Claim

 Key Takeaways

-• Trip cancellation insurance will reimburse you for any expenses related to cancelling a planned trip as long as it's for a covered reason.
+• Trip cancellation insurance reimburses you for any expenses related to cancelling a planned trip – as long as it's for an approved reason.

-• Eligible cancellation reasons can include death, sickness, severe weather, natural disasters, and loss of job.
+• Eligible causes for cancellation can include death, sickness, severe weather, natural disasters, and job loss.

-• You can get trip cancellation insurance from travel insurance companies, or you may be covered by the credit card you paid for the trip with.
+• You can get trip cancellation insurance from travel insurance companies, or you may be covered by the credit card you used to pay for the trip.

 Never miss an amazing deal again + get our bonus 250+ page eBook for FREE.
 Join 50,000 other Canadians who receive our weekly newsletter – learn more.